UWIT-IAM/gcp-docs/docs/new-deployment.md

 1. Make sure it's running `kubectl get services [appname]`

 1. Now you need to [edit an ingress service](edit-ingress.md) so that traffic can find your pod.

+## Run Your Deployment On Our Clusters

+Put your `service.yml` and `deployment.yml` into the [gcp-k8](https://github.com/UWIT-IAM/gcp-k8) GH repo using the conventions of that repo.